Arnav-panjla/Robo-Drone/README.md

 ## ToDo
+- test total heat loss in tansistor (it better not trequire a heatsink)
 - establish communiction using nrf24lo1
 - design a dummy transmitter , joystick module
 - decide on using MOSFET or BJT in darlington config